6thfdwp/learning-thoughts/notes/reactify.md

 }
 ```

 ▪︎ [x1] a bit like IoC?
-Cusom portions of a computer program receive the flow of control from a generic framework
+As Wiki explains: Cusom portions of a computer program receive the flow of control from a generic framework